NoLieNoSean/NoNotes/content/Notes/LEC CAL2 3.md

 2. If $A$ is countable, then $A$ has measure zero (it is easy to construct a countable cover consisting of shrinking rectangles such that the sum of their areas is less than $\epsilon$).
 3. If $A$ has measure $0$ and $B\subseteq A$, $B$ has measure $0$.
 4. $[0, 1]$ does not have measure $0$.
-5. Open rectangles can be used in place of closed rectangles in the definition of measure zero.
+5. Open rectangles can be used in place of closed rectangles in the definition of measure zero (we will be using this fact often).
 6. A countable union of measure zero sets is measure zero (the proof is exactly what you would expect).

 > [!Definition]